rubocode/frontier.nvim/doc/design/tangent.md

 you end up with a rushed design.
-There is always someone rushing you, especially if you have a boss or are part of a committee looking for money, power and fame (or alternatively money, sex and alcohol).
+There is always someone rushing you, especially if you have a boss or are part of a committee looking for money, power or fame (or alternatively money, sex or alcohol).
 If you are a programmer or a mathematician, you may have extracted out the common factor rather easily.